-Nonhabitable Habitable Permit required if exceeds maximum height restrictions or story limits of the zone district (See SCCC Subsection 13.10.323(E)(5) for exceptions) Variance (Level V process - public hearing required) Level V use approval for structures exceeding 17 feet, up to 28 feet Variance (Level V process - public hearing required) to exceed 28 feet Permit required if exceeds story restrictions Variance Inside the USL: Level V use approval for two stories Outside the USL: Level V use approval for two or three stories Variance for exceeding three stories Number of accessory structures allowed No limit if in compliance with the site regulations of the zone district, however limits based on parcel size if accessory structure contains plumbing fixtures 2 One with building permit only: Maximum of two with Level V conditional use and site development permitapproval; Level VI Planning Commission public hearing and approval for more than two, with limits on plumbing fixtures 2 Locational restrictions related to the distance from the main residence, and access to accessory structures None, if in compliance with the site regulations of the zone district In addition to the site regulations of the zone district, shall be no more than 100 feet from the main residence, shall not be accessed by a separate driveway or right-of-way, nor constructed on a slope greater than 30 percent, unless a Level IV administrative site development permituse approval is obtained, or as otherwise permitted by County Code/Public Works Director
+Nonhabitable Habitable (See SCCC 13.10.323(E)(5) for exceptions) Variance (Level V process - public hearing required) to exceed 28 feet Permit required if exceeds story restrictions Variance Inside the USL: Level V use approval for two stories Variance for exceeding two stories Outside the USL: Level V use approval for two or three stories Variance for exceeding three stories Number of accessory structures allowed No limit, if in compliance with the site regulations of the zone district, however limits based on parcel size if accessory structure contains plumbing fixtures 2 One with building permit only: Maximum of two with Level V conditional use approval and site development permit; more than two with Level VI Planning Commission public hearing and approval, with limits on plumbing fixtures 2 Locational restrictions related to the distance from the main residence and access to accessory structures None, if in compliance with the site regulations of the zone district In addition to the site regulations of the zone district, shall be no more than 100 feet from the main residence, shall not be accessed by a separate driveway or right-ofway, nor constructed on a slope greater than 30 percent, unless a Level IV administrative site development permituse approval is obtained, or as otherwise permitted by County Code/Public Works Director

-1 Nonhabitable structures that do not exceed 120 square feet in size and a height of 10 feet above grade (as defined by the Zoning Ordinance), do not require a building permit.
-However, a zoning permit may be required pursuant to Tables 13.10.611-1 and 13.10.611-2, and a building permit is required for all accessory structures of any size that contain any plumbing fixtures and electricity.
+1 Non-habitable structures that do not exceed 120 square feet in size and a height of 10 feet above grade (as defined by the Zoning Ordinance), do not require a building permit.
+However, a building permit is required for all accessory structures of any size that contain any plumbing fixtures and electricity, and a zoning permit may be required pursuant to Tables 13.10.611-1 and 13.10.611-2.

-2 On parcels less than 10 acres, a maximum of one habitable or nonhabitable accessory structure with any combination of toilet, lavatory sink, shower and/or bathtub may be permitted consistent with tables 13.10.611-1 and 13.10.611-2.
+2On parcels less than 10 acres, a maximum of one habitable or nonhabitable accessory structure with any combination of toilet, lavatory sink, shower and/or bathtub may be permitted consistent with tables 13.10.611-1 and 13.10.611-2.
 On parcels 10 acres or larger, a maximum of two accessory structures with any combination of toilet, lavatory sink, shower and/or bathtub may be permitted consistent with tables 13.10.611-1 and 13.10.611-2.
-When two or more habitable accessory structures exist on a parcel, the second and additional habitable accessory structures shall be considered bedrooms for the purpose of calculating fees and determining parking requirements.
-ADUs are regulated by SCCC section 13.10.681.
+When two or more habitable accessory structures exist on a parcel, the second habitable accessory structure and any additional habitable accessory structures shall be considered bedrooms for the purpose of calculating fees and determining parking requirements.
+ADUs are regulated by SCCC 13.10.681.

-(4)-No habitable accessory structure incidental to a residential use shall be located more than 100 feet from the main dwelling, or be accessed by a separate driveway or right of way, or be constructed on a slope greater than 30 percent, unless a Level V use approval is obtained.
-Accessory structures are prohibited on vacant residential properties, as zoned residential by the Zoning Map or
+(4) No habitable accessory structure incidental to a residential use shall be located more than 100 feet from the main dwelling, or be accessed by a separate driveway or right-ofway, or be constructed on a slope greater than 30 percent unless a Level V use approval is obtained.
+Absent an established residential use, accessory structures are prohibited.